See what people are saying about Nickel from Nicole on Facebook!!!

 Our hope is that you will participate individually.
 Our dream, in honor of Nicole, is that you will take the initiative to encourage your family, friends, neighbors, school, church, youth group, team, city & state to do the same.
 It all begins with you.

-To date, tens of thousands of Nickel Cards have been assembled and shipped around the world to fulfill requests to participate!
+To date, hundreds of thousands of Nickel Cards have been assembled and shipped around the world to fulfill requests to participate!

-That's tens of thousands of drivers being reminded to drive safely by the Nickel they chose to display on their dashboard.
+That's hundreds of thousands of drivers being reminded to drive safely by the Nickel they chose to display on their dashboard.

 Thank you for your support.